Breathability

-Breathability is the ability of a fabric to allow moisture vapor to be transmitted through the material.
+Breathability of fabric is the ability of a fabric to allow moisture vapor to be transmitted through the material.

 Mechanism

 Air permeability is the ability of a fabric to allow air to pass through it.
 While air permeable fabrics tend to have relatively high moisture vapor transmission, it is not necessary to be air permeable to be breathable.

 Moisture Vapor Transfer (MVT) in waterproof fabrics occurs by two processes: